 CAGR Formula in Excel (Compound Annual Growth Rate)

-CAGR formula in Excel is the function which is responsible for returning CAGR value, i.e. the Compound Annual Growth Rate value from the supplied set of values.
+CAGR formula in Excel is the function that is responsible for returning CAGR value, i.e., the Compound Annual Growth Rate value from the supplied set of values.
 If you are into financial analysis or planning, you will need to calculate the compound annual growth rate in excel value in Excel spreadsheets.

 For example, if you have bought gold in the year 2010 worth USD 200 and it is worth USD 500 in the year 2018, CAGR is the rate at which this investment has grown every year.

 - n = number of investment periods (months, years, etc.)